Symfa-Inc/react-router-extended/README.md

 />
 ```

-ExtendedRouter has props with the name resolvers.
+ExtendedRoute has props with the name resolvers.
 It is an object with the key that is the prop name in the component and which value should be the instance of our resolver.
 In this case, it is a new `UserInfoResolver()`.

 The `PageWithTabs` component will not be rendered until the resolver has not finished its work.